VIAME/VIAME/doc/manuals/sprokit/pipeline_design.rst

 Ports
 -----

-Ports are declared within a process and managed by the base \ref sprokit::process class to minimize the amount of code that needs to be written to handle communication within the pipeline.
+Ports are declared within a process and managed by the base ``sprokit::process`` class to minimize the amount of code that needs to be written to handle communication within the pipeline.

 A port has a "type" associated with it which is used to detect errors when connecting incompatible ports with each other.
-These types are \em logical types, not a type within a programming language.
-A \c double can represent a distance or a time interval (or even a distance is a different unit!), but a port which uses a \c double to a distance would have a type of \c distance_in_meters, \em not \c double.
+These types are *logical* types, not a type within a programming language.
+A *double* can represent a distance or a time interval (or even a distance is a different unit!), but a port which uses a *double* to a distance would have a type of *distance_in_meters*, *not* *double*.
 There are two special types, one of which indicates that any type is accepted on the port and another which indicates that no data is ever expected on the port.

 Ports can also have flags associated with them.
 Flags give extra information about the data that is expected on a port.
 A flag can indicate that the data